 This Dissertation Manual is designed to provide the reader with an overview of The Chicago School of Professional Psychology (TCSPP) institutional policies and procedures for the completion of doctoral dissertations.
-It will provide a framework for understanding the expectations of scholarship that reflects the TCSPP mission statement and provides guidance to students and TCSPP departments about requirements consistent with TCSPP's institutional philosophy, while also reflecting the unique learning requirements of each department.
+Programs with a master's thesis may use this as a guide or provide their own manuals for the thesis.
+This manual constitutes a framework for understanding the expectations of scholarship that reflects the TCSPP mission statement and provides guidance to students and TCSPP departments about requirements consistent with TCSPP's institutional philosophy, while also reflecting the unique learning requirements of each department.

 The quality of the dissertation is a reflection of the doctoral student's personal and professional reputation as well as a reflection of their work at TCSPP.
-Doctoral students preparing to embark on the dissertation process are required to read this manual to better understand the philosophy that drives the and go forward and create research that reflects the values of The Chicago School Model of Education.
+Doctoral students preparing to embark on the dissertation process are required to read this manual to better understand the philosophy that drives the TCSPP Engaged Practitioner Model and go forward and create research that reflects the values of The Chicago School Model of Education.
 In addition to this manual, students will need to consult their own department dissertation guidelines that outlines requirements and procedures that are specific to that department.